Home > Legal > What is Abduction?

 Fathers with Parental Responsibility

-If you have parental responsibility, you have the right to take your child on holiday.
 It is highly advisable that you seek the agreement of the mother before taking your trip, as it can be classed as abduction if all people with parental responsibility have not given consent.
-Taking your child out of the country without letting the mother know will also reflect badly on you in future legal proceedings, while aggravating the relationship between you and your child’s mother.
-If the mother is unavailable to give consent, or if consent is being ‘unreasonably withheld’, then consent does not need to be given.
+Taking your child out of the country without letting the mother know will also reflect badly on you in future legal proceedings, while aggravating the relationship between you and your child's mother.
+If the mother is unavailable to give consent, or if consent is being 'unreasonably withheld', then this consent does not need to be given.

 What if You Don’t Have Parental Responsibility?

-If you have not got parental responsibility, you have no right to take the child abroad at all.
-It can be classed as abduction as soon as you begin travelling with your child and you may face criminal prosecution.
-If your relationship with the mother is good, and you want to take your child out of the UK, you must be granted permission to do so.
-Failure to obtain consent is a quick way to upset the mother, which in turn may well cause your child distress, and in the long run may well not be worth it.
+If your relationship with your former partner is good and you still want to take your child out of the UK, you must be granted permission by them to do so.
+Failure to obtain consent is a quick way to upset your former partner, which in turn may well cause your child distress.

 Applying to Move Abroad Permanently?